tjwudi/tongdao_api_tester/README.md

 You should have node.js&npm installed first.
 Clone this repo, then `$ cd path_to_repo`.
 Run `$ npm install` to install dependencies.
 Run `$ npm install -g mocha` to install mocha.
+Rename `config.sample.js` to `config.js`

 # Map through hosts file
 Run `$ sudo vim /etc/hosts`, add a single line `127.0.0.1 l`.
 Then save the file.

 # Run the tests
 Start the api server on 127.0.0.1:3000
 Run `$ mocha` to run the test.

 # Write tests